CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/identity-provider.md

-Besides implementing the [Solid protocol](https://solidproject.org/TR/protocol), the community server can also be an Identity Provider (IDP), officially known as an OpenID Provider (OP), following the [Solid OIDC spec](https://solid.github.io/solid-oidc/) as much as possible.
+Besides implementing the [Solid protocol](https://solidproject.org/TR/protocol), the community server can also be an Identity Provider (IDP), officially known as an OpenID Provider (OP), following the [Solid-OIDC specification](https://solid.github.io/solid-oidc/) as much as possible.

 It is recommended to use the latest version of the [Solid authentication client](https://github.com/inrupt/solid-client-authn-js)